-• Customer power factor correction (2.1)
+Customer power factor correction (2.1)

-Identified need- Reduces safety risks of running old plant beyond life.
+Identified need - Reduces safety and reliability risks of running old plant beyond life.
 This option is unlikely to meet the identified need because of the absence of very large industrial power users where this type of action could result in significant power savings.
-Fails to reduce cost and complexity of connection for new developments (not met).
+Fails to reduce cost and complexity of connection for new developments (Not met).

-Technical-This type of saving is technically feasible for industrial/commercial users on a certain type of contract and is achievable.
-However, the magnitude of the reduction required (minimum of 15.3 MVA) is less than one half of current maximum demand (31.2 MVA), which is not able to be met by an improvement in power factor alone (not met).
+Technical - This type of saving is technically feasible for industrial/commercial users on a certain type of contract and is achievable.
+However, the magnitude of the reduction required (minimum of 15.5 MVA) is less than one half of current maximum demand (26.3 MVA), which is not able to be met by an improvement in power factor alone.
+In addition, a 10 MVA of embedded generation would face planning and technical constraints (Not fully met).

-Commercial-this could be cost-effective (fully met).
+Commercial - this could be cost-effective however the estimated cost of 10 MVA embedded generation is unlikely to be commercially viable (Not met).

-Timing-Due to the required demand reduction this option is unlikely to be completed in the timeframe required (not met).
+Timing - Due to the required demand reduction this option is unlikely to be completed in the timeframe required (Not fully met).

-• Customer solar power systems (2.2)
+Customer solar power systems (2.2)